aecyberpro/aecyberpro.github.io/index.md

 ## Whoami
 I'm Steve Campbell, also known as @lpha3ch0.
 Check out my [blog](https://www.aecyberpro.com/blog/) while you're here.

 I'm a retired U.S. Navy veteran where I worked as an Aviation Electrician (AE ~ @lpha3ch0) before switching to Information Technology.
-I have more than 19 years of combined IT and penetration testing experience.
+I have more than 20 years of combined IT and penetration testing experience.
 Before changing my focus to penetration testing, I worked in various IT and security engineering roles.
 This experience adds context to my pentest report deliverables and remediation recommendations.

 I'm also a father and husband.
-In my spare time I enjoy learning new things related to hacking, and taking my wife on motorcycle rides.
+In my spare time I enjoy learning new things related to hacking and taking my wife on motorcycle rides.

 I'm the author of the book "Bash Shell Scripting for Pentesters".
 Part 1 focuses on the basics, building a strong foundation.
 Part 2 covers using Bash scripting for automation in penetration testing scenarios.
 Part 3 covers advanced topics, including evasion and obfuscation, interfacing with AI in pentest workflows, and DevSecOps using Bash.
 Buy it on [Amazon](https://a.co/d/cZhrRqA) or [Packt](https://www.packtpub.com/en-us/product/bash-shell-scripting-for-pentesters-9781835880838)